tracked-tools/ember-could-get-used-to-this/README.md

 ### Functions

+**Good news!** As of Ember 4.5, this feature is now built into Ember, and includes both positional and named arguments.
+For more details, read the [Plain Old Functions as Helper blog post](https://blog.emberjs.com/plain-old-functions-as-helpers/).

 You can export plain functions from inside `app/helpers` and use them as helpers.
 This only support positional arguments:

 ```js